carrossoni/vibe_databricks_apps_data_modeler/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request

-## 📞 Support

-For support and questions:
-- Create an issue in the GitHub repository
-- Check the Databricks Community forums
-- Review Databricks Apps documentation

 ---